apache/incubator-kie-kogito-runtimes/README.txt

 Run the build
 $ mvn -DskipTests clean install

-Or better yet, run the full build (so with the profile "full")
+Or better yet, run the full build (this actives the profile "fullProfile")
-$ mvn -Pfull -DskipTests clean install
+$ mvn -Dfull -DskipTests clean install

 The first build will take a long time, because a lot of dependencies will be downloaded (and cached locally).
 It might even fail, if certain servers are offline or experience hiccups.
 In that case, you 'll see an IO error and just run the build again.
 After the first successful build, any next build should be fast and stable.

-There are 3 profiles:
+There are 3 profile activation properties:
-- default (no profile): Fast, for during development
+- <default>: Fast, for during development
 - full: Slow, but builds everything (including eclipse plugins and documentation).
 Used by hudson and during releases.
 - soa: prunes away the non-enterprise stuff